 A reasonable determination of the cause of the bioassessment failures.

-From this evaluation, DEP will determine how the data can be used by the relevant Department programs.
+From this evaluation, DEP will determine how the data can be used by the relevant DEP programs.
 Biological health usability assessments will evaluate the above factors relative to DEP program or project objectives, and follow the principles characterized in this guidance document to draw an “overall conclusion” concerning the usability of the data set which is consistent with the processes and examples provided in this document.